chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 ## Your Expectations and Experiences

-Before we continue, I would like to hear from you.
+Before we continue, I would like to hear from you...

-**What do you expect from this tutorial?**
+* What do you expect to gain from this tutorial today?
+* What brings you to ISWC 2025?
+What are you currently working on?
+* What’s your experience with semantic modeling?
+* What challenges have you faced so far?

+**How to**

+* Please open Mentimeter via the provided following link or code to join the survey session.
+* Once everyone is in, I’ll open the questions one by one—please answer step by step.
+* We will wait until everyone has answered before moving on.
+* Thank you for participating!

  <table>
   <tr>
   <td>![](https://raw.githubusercontent.com/chastik/Beratung_Dateityp_Bild/refs/heads/main/mentimeter_expectations.png)<!--width="100%"--> </td>
      </tr>
 </table>

-* What do you expect to gain from this tutorial today?
-* What brings you to ISWC 2025?
-What are you currently working on?
-* What’s your experience with semantic modeling?
-* What challenges have you faced so far?

 ## Speed Dating Warm-Up